Bear Down, Nerd Up: Can the Bears give Caleb Williams more time to throw?

 Pressure from everywhere

-The Texans’ top four pass rushers were all highly successful against the Bears offensive line.
+The Texans’ top four pass rushers were highly successful against the Bears’ offensive line.
 Per NFL Next Gen Stats, pass rushers across the league are an average of 4.56 yards away from the quarterback when he releases a pass (or gets sacked).

 Texans defensive linemen Derek Barnett, Will Anderson Jr., Danielle Hunter and Mario Edwards Jr. were all above average in Sunday night’s game.
 If the pressure is coming from the defensive ends and the defensive tackles, that’s not a great sign for your offensive line.